 As an international publicly traded company, it is MOL’s duty to be fully transparent with our stakeholders.
 With this in mind, and to convey MOL’s perspective on the INA-related issues that have generated considerable media attention to date, we have launched this dedicated Web page www.molincroatia.com.

 MOL is one of the largest foreign investors in Croatia.
-We have played an active role in INA’s development since 2003, saved it from bankruptcy and invested over EUR 1.4 billion.
+We have played an active role in INA’s development since 2003; we became the largest shareholder through investing more than USD 1.8 bn and saved it from bankruptcy.
 This investment has significantly benefited Croatia's economy and enhanced its energy security, proved by a number of examples.

 In October 2008, MOL became the largest shareholder in INA and subsequently obtained the management control rights over the company.
 All MOL’s moves regarding INA were made possible by the 2002 INA Privatization Act, a law requested by the International Monetary Fund and enacted under then Prime Minister Ivica Račan.